Skip to main content Accessibility information

 You will need to complete an application for finance, every year during your degree.

 You do not need a confirmed place at university to apply for student finance.
-You’ll be able to apply online for student finance from early 2021 for funding to start at university in September 2021.
+You’ll be able to apply online for student finance from March 2024 for funding to start at university in September 2024.
 It can take 6-10 weeks to hear the outcome of your student finance application.

 University Bursaries and Scholarships